maxx1128/Front-end-Developer-Interview-Questions/README.md

   * Fixed: Positioned relative to the browser window
   * Absolute: Positioned relative to the parent container (if they have relative positioning).
 * The 'C' in CSS stands for Cascading.
 How is priority determined in assigning styles (a few examples)?
 How can you use this system to your advantage?
+  * The two main factors in deciding priority is `weight` and `order`.
+    * __Weight__ is the level of importance in a selector.
+Styles in selectors with a greater weight will override styles in selectors with less weight.
+For example, classes have less weight than IDs.
+So when adjusting an element's width with a class and ID, the width in the ID selector will override it.
+The general order of selectors, from lightest to heaviest, is element tags, classes, IDs, inline styles, and styles with `!important`.
+    * __Order__ kicks in when there's multiple styles with the same weight.
+In this case, the styles written later in the file will be used.
+So with two selectors that each use a class to change the width, the styles with the class selector written twice will be used.
+This is where the "Cascading" part of CSS comes into play the most.
 * What existing CSS frameworks have you used locally, or in production?
 How would you change/improve them?
 * Have you played around with the new CSS Flexbox or Grid specs?
 * How is responsive design different from adaptive design?